underpostnet/engine/src/client/public/nexodev/docs/references/SOPS Age Secret Management.md

 NEW_RECIPIENT="$(age-keygen -y ~/.config/sops/age/keys-new.txt)"

 # 2. Preview: which recipients the manifests end up sealed to, and how many change.
-node bin secret sops --rotate --recipient "$NEW_RECIPIENT" --dry-run
+node bin secret rotate --args "recipient=$NEW_RECIPIENT" --dry-run

 # 3. Re-key.
 Both keys can decrypt from here.
-node bin secret sops --rotate --recipient "$NEW_RECIPIENT"
+node bin secret rotate --args "recipient=$NEW_RECIPIENT"

 # 4. Verify the new key alone can decrypt, before retiring the old one.
 SOPS_AGE_KEY_FILE=~/.config/sops/age/keys-new.txt \